 When Kobe Bryant infamously ruptured his Achilles tendon just before the start of the playoffs this past season, many wondered about the future of the superstar and whether he would ever regain his form.
 The assumption that he would likely have to miss at least the first couple months of the upcoming season was a foregone conclusion.
 It wasn’t even a matter of doubt.
-It was a simple matter of medical science and what is typically expected of players that suffer injuries of this magnitude.
+It was a simple matter of medical science and what is typically expected of players that

+Phil Jackson has been considered for the in-season vacancies with both the Lakers and the Nets.
+Both teams opted for an alternative to the most successful coach in NBA history.
 There were reasons why Jackson did not return to coaching, including this possibility: Could it be that Jackson wants to change his game plan and build a championship team from scratch?